-Nicolas Métro becomes Ashoka Fellow; Ashoka isthe first and biggest social entrepreneurs’ global network in the world (started in 1982; 3 500 Fellows).
-Yohann Fare joins the team; he is in charge of impact monitoring and and of sustainable value chains.
+Nicolas Métro becomes Ashoka Fellow; Ashoka is the first and biggest social entrepreneurs’ global network (started in 1982 and has 3.500 Fellows).

-Souleymane Si and Amélie Rajaud, PhD candidates, are supervised by Kinomé in partnership with LSCE-IPSL (CNRS-CEA) et LOCEAN (Paris-Jussieu) present their thesis exploring land use change impact on climate in semi-arid regions.
+Souleymane Si and Amélie Rajaud, Ph.D. candidates, are supervised by Kinomé in partnership with LSCE-IPSL (CNRS-CEA) et LOCEAN (Paris-Jussieu) present their thesis exploring land-use change impact on climate in semi-arid regions.

 Besides the success of our third fundraising, three core partnerships are established: firstly, with the National Natural History Museum regarding the mitigation of the human-wildlife conflict around a National Park in Ouganda.
 Secondly, with the 5Delta collective, Kinomé leads and coordinates a group of 15 stakeholders to protect and promote West Africa’s mangroves.
 Thirdly, in partnership with Ashoka and CTA, the creation of the first cooperative of pan-African social entrepreneurs (16 from 8 countries) committed to better nutrition for all: ICON.